mahmoud-y/laravel-roles-abilities-tutorial/README.md

 ```

-`Ability` model represent the actions that needs to be authorized
+`Ability` model represent the actions that needs to be authorized.

 ```php
 <?php